-I actually don’t regret this one.
-We were together and we needed the money.
-Having this loan really helped us survive during our first year in California.
-I am a bit annoyed that it’s been 11 years and we’ve only paid about 6K on the loan, but it is what it is.
-On the plus side, we still get along well and we are working together to pay it off.
+I don’t regret this one.
+We were together, and we needed the money.
+Having this loan helped us survive during our first year in California.
+I am a bit annoyed that it’s been 11 years, and we’ve only paid about 6K on loan, but it is what it is.
+On the plus side, we still get along well, and we are working together to pay it off.

 Cosigning my life away for family

-I don’t really regret the second time I cosigned either, even though I had to pay a bit more than I intended.
+I don’t really regret the second time I cosigned either, even though I had to pay more than I intended.
 I helped my brother buy his house.
-He is terrible with finances (most of my family is) and has horrible credit, but he makes decent money.
-His wife has decent credit but works a low paying job.
-He could afford the mortgage, but with his credit he couldn’t qualify.
+He is terrible with finances (most of my family is) and has horrible credit, but he makes good money.
+His wife had decent credit but worked a low-paying job.
+He could afford the mortgage, but with his credit score, he couldn’t qualify.